Frequently Asked Questions

 Q. What happens when a kidney is located for which I am a good match?
 When a donated kidney matches a person on the UTMC waiting list, Life Connection of Ohio (the local organ procurement organization) is notified.
 The organ bank is ready to receive calls 24 hours a day, seven days a week.
 When a call comes in that a kidney is available, the transplant team is notified.
 Because the call for a kidney may come at any time of the day or night and because an immediate answer is necessary in order to obtain the kidney, a person on a waiting list must have his mind made up that he is ready for a transplant and must be in good shape.

-You will be called by the organ procurement organization coordinator informing you that a new kidney may be available.
+You will be called by a transplant coordinator informing you that a new kidney may be available.
 You will be instructed not to take any more food or fluids by mouth and to come to the University of Toledo Medical Center.
-You will immediately have your blood drawn for the tissue-typing cross match.
+You will have your blood drawn for the tissue-typing cross match and be screened to ensure you are healthy to receive a transplant.

-Since it takes anywhere from six to eight hours for the test results, a patient usually brings reading material or something else to pass the time.
+Since it takes anywhere from six to eight hours for the blood test results, after your screening you will be instructed on next steps and may be able to go home to await testing results.
 In most cases, more than one person is called in for each available kidney to give us the best opportunity to use the kidney in the least possible time.
-We like to transplant donated kidneys before they are 48 hours old and in some cases, transport of the kidney from another part of the country can take as long as 24 hours.
+We like to transplant donated kidneys before they are 24 hours old.
 Back to Top

 Q. Who will perform my surgery?
 Your surgery will be performed by a highly experienced team of transplant specialists that includes surgeons, nephrologists and nurses.
 Back to Top